ansible/ansible-container/docs/rst/example.rst

 Django uses PostgreSQL as the database backend.

 However, in development, one would not wish to have to rebuild containers every time lines of code change.
-For the front end developers, ordinarily we would want Gulp to be watching source assets and recompiling them upon changes and a BrowserSync server to serve them while refreshing the developer's browser automatically.
-For the back end developers, ordinarily we would want Django's built-in webserver running instead of gunicorn, reloading the server upon any Python source changes.
+Front end developers ordinarily would want Gulp to be watching source assets and recompiling them upon changes and a BrowserSync server to serve them while refreshing the developer's browser automatically.
+Back end developers ordinarily would want Django's built-in webserver running instead of gunicorn, reloading the server upon any Python source changes.

-Because of that, we override the configuration in our development environment.
+Because of that, the ``container.yml`` overrides the configuration in the development environment.
-Nginx does not expose any ports and exits immediately in our development environment, and instead Gulp becomes the outward facing webserver, proxying to Django.
+Nginx does not expose any ports and exits immediately in the development environment, and instead Gulp becomes the outward facing webserver, proxying to Django.
 This way, containers would only have to be rebuilt sporadically, such as when new dependencies were added or new database migrations were created.

-Our Ansible playbook to build these services does so looking toward production.
+The Ansible playbook to build these services does so looking toward production.

 .. literalinclude:: ../../example/ansible/main.yml